aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/decrease-the-calculation-time-of-cell-calculate-method/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-DecreaseCalculationTime-DecreaseCalculationTime.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-DecreaseCalculationTime-DecreaseCalculationTime.java" >}}
 ## **Console Output**
 This is the console output of the above sample code when executed with the given [sample excel file](5472288.xlsx) on our machine.
 Please note, your output may differ but the elapsed time after setting the recursive property to **false** will always be less than setting it to **true**.